yongddeng/yongddeng.github.io/_posts/2026-01-04-concurrency.md

 Coroutines do not replace the event loop but change its unit of work from a raw callback to a coroutine.
 A [coroutine](https://dl.acm.org/doi/10.1145/366663.366704) (Conway, 1963) generalises the ordinary [subroutine](), which runs from a single entry to completion, into a function that suspends at explicit points (*yield*, *await*) with its local state preserved and resumes exactly where it left off.
 Raw callbacks are error-prone and deeply nested (i.e. [callback hell]()), scattering one connection's logic across handlers and hand-threaded state, whereas a coroutine keeps that state in its local variables and its logic reads top to bottom as in the blocking style.

 The event loop schedules cooperatively, its coroutines yielding control explicitly rather than being preempted.
 This revives the model the OS abandoned for the timer interrupt (§603#3.1), safe again since one loop's tasks belong to one program rather than strangers the kernel must referee.
 Each *await* on I/O suspends the coroutine and hands its fd to the loop, whose single thread blocks in the *epoll_wait()* a C programmer would write by hand, making *async* / *await* portable across readiness mechanisms.
-The bargain still binds, as a coroutine that computes without awaiting stalls every other task, and CPU-bound work therefore belongs in the mechanisms that follow.
+The bargain still binds, since a coroutine that computes or calls a blocking function without reaching an *await* stalls every other task, so CPU-bound work belongs in the mechanisms that follow.

 {% comment %}
 Preemptive vs cooperative is a property of the scheduler, not a single object.